 - When this high heat and high levels of oxygen combine, wood, sawdust, rags, clothing or flammable vapors can become a potential fuel source for fire.

-To protect workers and staff against high levels of oxygen, GasLab offers the RAD-0012 Oxygen Enrichment Safety Alarm.
-This wall-mounted oxygen sensor continuously detects oxygen levels in an enclosed area and sounds an alarm if oxygen levels begin to rise.
+To protect workers and staff against high levels of oxygen, GasLab offers the RAD-0002 Room Oxygen Monitor and Alarm.
+This wall-mounted oxygen sensor continuously detects oxygen levels in an enclosed area and sounds an alarm if oxygen levels begin to rise or fall.
 It is used in industries that utilize bulk oxygen tanks like steel manufacturing, welding and cutting, cryogenics, for medical breathing gas, diving tanks, or in areas where bulk oxygen is produced.